ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - S3ObjectStoragesConfig
 - auth_token_signing_key
   - This is the Data Hub's private key, which it uses to sign auth tokens sent to FIS
+- wkvs_api_url
+  - Used to contact WKVS to get the GHGA public key

 ### IFRS:
 The role of the IFRS is to shepherd files into permanent storage, or "archival", by copying them from the `interrogation` bucket located at a Data Hub into the `archive` or `permanent` bucket located at GHGA Central.
 This only occurs once the Data Hub in question has completed the interrogation process, which is detailed in the [DHFS section](#dhfs) above.
 Unlike the FIS and DHFS, the IFRS operates only as an event consumer.